Diabetes Management: 3 Numbers You Need to Know to Protect Your Vision

 One of the most important steps is an annual appointment with your eye doctor that includes an examination of the retina.
 Your doctor may use a retinal camera or dilate your pupils to examine the retina.

 “A lot of times, people aren’t aware of the changes taking place in their eyes from diabetes,” says Dr. Khurana.
 Annual eye exams are the best way to notice changes early.

-But protecting your vision doesn’t end with your eye checks when you are managing diabetes.
+But when it comes to diabetes management, protecting your vision doesn’t end with your eye checks.
 In fact, some of the numbers that your primary-care doctor and diabetes specialists track are important when it comes to your eye health.

-Here’s what you need to know and do.
+Here’s what you need to know and do for diabetes management.

 The A1C test is used to measure a person’s average blood sugar over the previous 2 to 3 months.

 “Clinical trials have shown that improving A1C can improve diabetic retinopathy and prevent vision loss,” says Dr. Khurana.
 In fact, for every 1 percent that A1C falls, there is about a 40 percent drop in the risk of problems related to diabetic retinopathy.